dawichi/blog/src/content/blog/how-to-build-rpg-game-with-js.md

 It was hard to find the right way to equilibrate the damage scale of the player against the health scale of the enemies.

-As the game is currently "infinite" (it ends once the player dies), in advanced levels, a small imbalance makes the enemies stronger than the player, or viceversa.
+As the game is currently "infinite" (it ends once the player dies), in advanced levels, a small imbalance makes the enemies stronger than the player, or vice versa.
 This caused a lot of funny moments with the enemy or the player dying oneshoted by absurd amounts of damage.

 ### Generation of enemies

-I experimented with different ways to generate enemies, with random stats (to add a little of RNG), but finnaly I decided to go with a defined list of enemies, with small differences in stats.
+I experimented with different ways to generate enemies, with random stats (to add a little of RNG), but finally I decided to go with a defined list of enemies, with small differences in stats.
 The RNG was added in the value of the hits when attacking, so it makes more interesting the combats.

 ### Damage types

 I wanted to offer different types of damage (physical, magic, etc), so the player could choose which one to use depending on the situation and the enemy.
 To do that, I added the `armor` and `mr` stats to the entities, and the `receiveAttack` and `receiveMagic` methods to the BaseEntity class.
 The `receiveAttack` method is called when the entity recieves an attack, and the `receiveMagic` when magic is used.

-This, besides to offer a better experience, doesn't make the game as complex as I inted, so I added a second layer: RNG to the damage.
+This, besides to offer a better experience, doesn't make the game as complex as I intend, so I added a second layer: RNG to the damage.

 The attack has a better chance to hit (90%), making sure you will probably be able to deal damage (80 to 140% of your AD).
-Meanwhile, the magic has a lower chance to hit (70%), but with a extremly wide range of damage (30 to 200% of your AP), allowing funny coinflip decisions using magic in a decisive moment.
+Meanwhile, the magic has a lower chance to hit (70%), but with a extremely wide range of damage (30 to 200% of your AP), allowing funny coinflip decisions using magic in a decisive moment.

 ## 5. Conclusion

-This is a very simple game, but it's a good example of how to implement different playable characters, multiple enemies generation with it's own stats and how to use the RNG to make the game more interesting.
+This is a very simple game, but it is a good example of how to implement different playable characters, multiple enemies generation with its own stats and how to use the RNG to make the game more interesting.
 I learned a lot about the game loop, and how the logic implementation ends modifying the player experience.

-In a short future, I will try to implement it inside a game engine instead of React, and see if it's possible to take the game to the next level.
+In a short future, I will try to implement it inside a game engine instead of React and see if it is possible to take the game to the next level.

 I hope you enjoyed this post!